ixiaopan/blog/content/post/descriptive-statistics.md

 So far we have introduced different methods of characterizing the distribution of a single variable.
 But what about two or more variables?
 You might want to find the relationships between them.
 An intuitive way is to visualise data using a scatterplot.
 For example, you might find that car prices tend to increase as car ages decrease.

-Statistically, we can measure both the direction and the strength of this tendency by correlation coefficients.
+Statistically, we can measure both the direction and the strength of this tendency using correlation coefficients.
 And Pearson correlation coefficients is widely used to measure the strength of a linear relationship.
 It can be calculated as follows,

 $$